radlakha/git-play/README.md

 Test 012 - Restrict other users from merging the pull request.
 Created a ruleset to restrict merging of pull requests.
 Only allow the owner to merge.

+Adjusted the ruleset to relax other restrictions apart from Require pull request reviews before merging with all but Copilot review options checked.